In light of the global outbreak of coronavirus (COVID-19), the Landscape Institute has chosen to suspend all in-person events until further notice.

 We know this period will be challenging.
 For some, the effects are already becoming apparent.
 We will do our best to provide as much support as possible to members and their families by sharing the most up-to-date information and resources available, as well as promote and support the work of charities such as Perennial and the Architects Benevolent Society.

-In line with our travel restrictions for staff and volunteers, the LI is cancelling the May 2020 Pathway to Chartership (P2C) exams in London and Manchester.
+In line with our travel restrictions for staff and volunteers, the LI will not be holding in-person Pathway to Chartership (P2C) exams for the foreseeable future.

 If you have any questions, please get in touch via firstname.lastname@example.org.